foxleigh81/foxleigh81/README.md

 - [The Department for International Trade](https://www.trade.gov.uk/)
 - The UK Intelligence community

-I'm a big smart-home enthusiast and a general automation nerd (blog post coming soon).
+I'm a big smart-home enthusiast and a general automation nerd.

 ## ⚙️ &nbsp; I’m currently working on

 - I've just launched a tech YouTube channel called ["Foxy's Lab"](https://www.youtube.com/@foxyslab).
 - [Foxy's Tale](https://github.com/foxleigh81/foxy-blog)  My blog site (https://www.foxleigh.me).
 I recently replaced and old static version which used Markdown for each post with a full Next/Sanity driven site.
-- A NextJS/Sanity rebuild of my [Personal website](http://www.alexfoxleigh.com).
-I've recently published a new version but still have [A few more upgrades in mind](https://github.com/foxleigh81/portfolio/issues)
 - As always, I'm working on my smart home, this is a huge undertaking with a lot of moving parts, it's primarily based around [Home Assistant](https://home-assistant.io) using [Node-Red](https://nodered.org) for all of it's automations.

-You won't find all of my projects on this GitHub account, I also have a 'software brand' of sorts called 'SpaceNectar', you can see the projects I've worked on for that right here: https://github.com/spacenectar

 ## Languages